Hinatsumi98/Cosmoem/README.md

 >[!CAUTION]
 >**A legal copy of Fallout 4 Anniversary Edition is required.** Pirated copies of the game will cause the installation to fail and even if you manage to somehow get around Wabbajack's built-in piracy prevention measures, F4SE does not work with the cracked exes.

-Downloading and installing Apostasy can take a while depending on your internet connection, PC specs, and if you have Nexus Premium.
+Downloading and installing Cosmoem can take a while depending on your internet connection, PC specs, and if you have Nexus Premium.
 Without Premium, you will need to manually click the **Slow Download** button for each mod.

 To install Cosmoem, complete the following steps.